Miletow/JSTetris/README.md

 This project was done without any internet.
 I started the project with only the images.
-I actually didnt decide fully to do the project.
-It just kind of happened.
-Halfway in i realised that i didnt fully know the rules of the game or how the game is suppose to work.
-So a big one for this project was the importance of planning before coding.